janfilips/fraud-by-web3creative.com/README.md

 Three weeks down the line, with not a single line of code produced by him, we asked for a refund due to zero progress.
 He agreed to a full refund but then started coming up with bullshit bank excuses and eventually stopped communicating altogether.
 As you guessed correctly, he pocketed -$2,250 from us and delivered zero work in return.

+## Due Diligence

+Feel free to examine his $2,250 worth of commits for your own due diligence here (https://github.com/janfilips/fraud-by-web3creative.com/commits/main/)

+This adds the new section in a way that maintains the flow and tone of the document.

 **Please exercise caution when considering him for any work!**

 Learn more at https://surjithctly.com